 (2) This Division does not apply to a centre-based service if the main purpose of that service is to provide education and care to children over preschool age.

+(3) In this Division a reference to a number of children being educated or cared for by a centre-based service does not include a child being educated or cared for in an emergency in the circumstances set out in regulation 123(5).

+[Regulation 129 amended in Gazette 13 Dec 2013 p.
+6161.]

 130. Requirement for early childhood teacher — centre-based services — fewer than 25 approved places

 (1) If the approved number of places for children preschool age or under at a centre-based service is fewer than 25, the service must have access to an early childhood teacher working with the service for at least 20 per cent of the time that the service provides education and care.